learning-zone/sql-basics/README.md

 ANSWER: a) With grant option

-#### Grant all on Customer to Reeta with grant option, what is the significance of ‘with grant option’ in this query?
+## Q. Grant all on Customer to Reeta with grant option, what is the significance of ‘with grant option’ in this query?

 a) Give the user “Reeta” privileges to view only data on table Customer along with an option to further grant permissions on the Customer table to other users.
 b) Give the user “Reeta” all data manipulation privileges on table Customer.